 Hopefully, with our guidance and support, our children will grow up to be healthy, resilient young people who are comfortable with their gender identity choices.

-Susan Kurlander, M.Ed. is a Health Educator at Jewish Community Services.
+Susan Kurlander, M.Ed. is a Health & Wellness Educator at Jewish Community Services.